Les Belleville

 Les Belleville ([le bɛlvil]) is a commune in the Savoie department of southeastern France.
 The municipality was established on 1 January 2016 by the merger of the former communes of Saint-Martin-de-Belleville and Villarlurin.
 On 1 January 2019, the former commune Saint-Jean-de-Belleville was merged into Les Belleville.

 Geography

 Climate

 Les Belleville has a humid continental climate (Köppen climate classification Dfb).
 The average annual temperature in Les Belleville is 6.5 C. The average annual rainfall is 926.3 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 15.1 C, and lowest in January, at around -1.3 C. The highest temperature ever recorded in Les Belleville was 32.3 C on 7 July 2015; the coldest temperature ever recorded was -24.0 C on 12 January 1987.

+Population

+The population data below refer to the commune in its geography as of January 2023.